meshcloud/dumptruck/README.md

 # Dumptruck

-Simple solution for backing up MySQL, PostgreSQL and Mongo databases with Swift and Rclone.
+Simple solution for backing up MySQL, PostgreSQL, MongoDB and RavenDB databases to Swift and Rclone targets, while monitoring backups with Prometheus.

 ## Configuration